mkrisher/cal/README.md

 # Cal

-Cal is a Ruby library for display nice looking, standard compliant monthly calendar displays in HTML.
+Cal is a Ruby gem for display nice looking, standards compliant monthly calendar displays in HTML.
 Cal is a simple interface with features such as highlighting days with events.